 If setting the above preference causes any problems, just set the learning mode to 0 or remove the above line from the prefs.js file.
 Please report any problems by filing a bug in Bugzilla and assigning it to "email@example.com".
 If you'd rather shoot us an email about the problem, please feel free.
 Thanks!

-Andrew Ng.
+who is working on this?I am doing this work with a Computer Science professor at Stanford, Andrew Ng.
 He taught Stanford's Artificial Intelligence course last year and is teaching the Machine Learning course this year.

 If you want to volunteer your time in any way on this project, please email us.
 We'd love to work with you.